All posts

 Use Radar OSS when you're a single engineer debugging your own cluster, when you're working in an air-gapped environment, when you need a fast local tool for incident response without logging in to anything, or when you want to see what a cluster is doing in under ten seconds flat.
 It's a better kubectl for most day-to-day visibility work.

-Use Radar when you're a team.
-When you want the timeline to still be there on Monday morning for the incident that happened Saturday.
-When you want Slack to tell you a deployment is crash-looping before a customer does.
-When "who changed that ConfigMap" needs an answer that survives pod restarts.
+Use Radar Cloud when you're a team.
+When you want a teammate's URL to land them on the same cluster you're looking at.
+When "who changed that ConfigMap" needs an audit log answer.
 When your engineers log in with Okta and you don't want to hand out kubeconfigs as the unit of access control.
+When a cluster going dark while nobody's watching needs to ping someone.

-Install locationYour laptop or a shared in-cluster podHosted; agent per cluster
+Install locationYour laptop or a shared in-cluster podHosted control plane; Radar per cluster

-Multi-clusterOne context at a timeFleet view across all connected clusters
+Multi-clusterOne context at a timeFleet views across all connected clusters

-AuthYour kubeconfigGoogle/GitHub + SAML/OIDC SSO on Team; + SCIM 2.0 on Enterprise
+AuthYour kubeconfigSAML / OIDC SSO on every plan; SCIM on Enterprise

 Data residencyYour machineUS (us-east-1) or EU (eu-west-1); BYOC on Enterprise